 West Africa is in fact divided into nineteen separate independent States and includes two colonial enclaves possessed by Spain and Portugal.
 The population of the area is about a third of the total population of Africa, yet the average population of the independent countries, if Nigeria is excluded, is about 2-3 million.
 It is, however, illusory to regard even Nigeria as an exception to the balkanisation policy practised by the departing colonial rulers.
-The constitution imposed on Nigeria at independence divided the country into three regions (which have since grown to four) loosely joined on a Federal basis but with sufficient powers left to the regions to cripple overall economic planning.
+The constitution imposed on Nigeria at independence divided the country into three regions (which have since grown to four) loosely joined on a Federal basis but with sufficient powers left to the regions (which have since grown to four) loosely joined on a Federal basis but with sufficient powers left to the regions to cripple overall economic planning.
 If the other States of West Africa are examples of political balkanisation, Nigeria is an example of economic balkanisation.
-Ghana, with a population of over seven million, only escaped a similar fate by the resistance put up by the Convention People's Party government to a British plan which would have created no less than five regions, some with a population of less than one million, yet each possessing sufficient powers to defeat central planning.
+Ghana, with a population of over seven million, only escaped a similar fate by the resistance put up by the Conventions People's Party government to a British plan which would have created no less than five regions, some with a population of less than one million, yet each possessing sufficient powers to defeat central planning.